 Insights I Gained.
 When I began to “get” the big picture from my history, I saw more clearly how risk related to trauma is not about a single event -whether big or small.
 It’s because the effects of life experiences add up over years, decades and generations.
 And it seems to be about “balance.”
 There’s an interweaving and an interplay between the successes, support and resources we and our ancestors experience on the one hand, and the stressors and traumas we’ve had on the other.
 It’s a complex dance, which I think is also why it can be so challenging to identify the effects of trauma in our lives and in the research, as well as in the process of healing.

-How Understanding Trauma Makes Sense of My Symptoms
+Trauma and ME/CFS: The Science Makes Sense of My Symptoms

 When I started looking at my history from a trauma perspective a number of insights emerged.
 Here are a few of them.